practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Chapel/README.md

 This switch is essential for a faster program, at least with this microbenchmark program.
 I also played with other compiler options, see from _$ chpl --help_, but to no avail.

+Though, the  _--fast_ shows a profound downside: it doesn't allow for a portable and working executable on a different target system.
+Such an executable is crashing there: _Illegal instruction (core dumped)_

+Compiling, and dynamically linking, without the _--fast_ switch, like this for example: _$ chpl random_streams_for_perf_stats.chpl -o random_streams_for_perf_stats_non-fast_, allows for good portability, but built an executable, with the Chapel compiler version 2.8 built from sources (see above), with an execution time which is more than double!

 <br/>

 A statically linked binary should be possible with switch _--static_ after substantial system modifications, which I won't implement.